oliverius/logo/docs/part6.md

 title: [6]
 permalink: /part6/
 ---
-# Dude, where is my turtle?
+## Dude, where is my turtle?

-## My fat turtle

-In the previous part we were able to draw a square using the `repeat` primitive after we sort out the coordinates of the turtle.
+In the [previous part](/part5) we were able to draw a square using the `repeat` primitive after we sort out the coordinates of the turtle.
-In this part we will draw the turtle, since until now we didn't have one, and we will also draw the turtle differently according to the orientation (so it will look like it is moving).
+In this part we will draw the turtle, since until now we didn't have one, and we will also draw the turtle differently according to the orientation so it will look like it is moving.

 The easiest way to draw a turtle is... to draw a circle, with the drawing point in the center of the circle.